-Substance abuse can also cause problems with sleep.
+Substance use disorders can also cause problems with sleep.
 While alcohol is sedating in limited quantities, intoxication with alcohol can make you wake up numerous times in the night and disturbs your sleep patterns.
-Hallucinogenic drugs, such as LSD, ecstasy and Molly, and are also associated with interruptions in sleep.
-Some sedative medications may cause sleepiness during intoxication but can disturb sleep and cause serious problems sleeping in people who are addicted to or withdrawing from these medications.
+Illicit drugs such as LSD and ecstasy are also associated with interruptions in sleep.
+Some sedative medications may cause sleepiness during intoxication but can disturb sleep and cause serious problems sleeping in people who are misusing or withdrawing from these medications.

 Poor sleep has been shown to significantly worsen the symptoms of many mental health issues.
 Severe sleep problems can decrease the effectiveness of certain treatments.
 Treatment of sleep disorders has also been studied in relationship to schizophrenia, ADHD and other mental illnesses.
 All of the scientific data shows the connection between medical and mental illnesses: good sleep is necessary for recovery—or prevention—in both types of conditions.